 In recent years we have seen a gradual rise in the regeneration of inner city areas, which includes London Dockland’s new residential development, New Providence Wharf, as well as ambitious projects taking shape after years in planning with the Queensferry Crossing a perfect example.
 Each of these projects has one thing in common: a need to conduct a smooth execution of all working operations.

 While at New Providence Wharf, London, which is a new residential tower block, a complete range of PERI equipment was used, including its RCS-C climbing system with TRIO Panel Wall Formwork, which has all been engineered towards construction specifications.
-This meant that time was saved and safety was assured by achieving greater support from the formwork as the tower progressed in height on the construction of the 45-storey residential tower.
+As the 45-story residential tower was being built, the formwork provided more support as the tower rose in height, saving both time and ensuring worker safety.

 Pre-assembled and transportable formwork elements such as slab tables, special column formwork, architectural fair-faced formwork or customised formwork, have become very popular.